FelipeNystrom/sms-application/README.md

 #### Express and NEXMO

 A basic API trough Express that consumes the form input in CRA app.
-Storage of submitted number is work in progress.
+Storage of submitted number is handled by google sheets.
+Insertion and extraction is handled on server.

-** **work in progress** **
+**_work in progress_**